koliseoapi/help/content/talks/r4p.md

 Once the event has taken place, both the speakers and event organizer can:

-* **Review the feedback** (for events with feedback enabled): As speaker, you can learn from the feedback to improve yoour presentations.
-As event organizer, you can use the feedback to better understand the interests and expectations of the audience.
+* **Review the feedback** (for events with feedback enabled): As a speaker, you can learn from the feedback to improve yoour presentations.
+As the event organizer, you can use the feedback to better understand the interests and expectations of the audience.
 * **Add the slide deck and video recording of the talk**.
 Go to the edit page of the talk and fill out the **Slide deck** and **Video** to see them embedded in the agenda.
 The **Video** value must be a Youtube URL.

 ## What's next